About us

 1. The DGP awards three poster prizes totaling € 600 at its annual meetings.
 The prizewinners are selected by a committee.

 2. Each year, the DGP awards a doctoral prize to a dissertation in the field of plant nutrition.
 In exceptional cases, the prize may be awarded twice.
 The award is associated with a prize money of € 1000.
+Candidates can either be nominated by members of the DGP or submit a self-application.
 Candidates who have obtained their doctorate at a German university since August 01 of the previous year are eligible to apply.
 Outstanding work in the field of plant nutrition that has been evaluated with at least “magna cum laude” will be considered.
 The following must be submitted with the application to the DGP office: Letter of motivation (max.
 1 page), Curriculum Vitae, doctoral degree certificate or provisional certificate of the doctorate, expert opinion of the supervisor, dissertation thesis.
 The application must be sent as one coherent PDF file, as well as the dissertation thesis as a separate PDF file, by email to the DGP management.
 The deadline for submission will be announced on the DGP website.
 The official awarding of the doctoral prize takes place during the annual meeting of the DGP, which is usually held in September.
 During the award ceremony, the award winner presents his or her dissertation in a talk.
 It is therefore necessary that the person is present, unless the meeting is held in an online format.

 3. The DGP awards scholarships of up to € 500 to PhD students and postdocs for participation in conferences and other scientific events in the field of plant nutrition, as well as for research visits.
 The justified, informal application must be sent to the head office and must include a list of the costs.
 When applying for conference grants, a proof of the own contribution has to be enclosed (abstract, poster contribution, etc.).
 After successful completion of a research visit, a short report of about ½ page about the activities and results should be written, which can be published on the DGP website.